Sourdough Banana Bread

 Instructions

-1. In a large bowl combine sugar (3/4 cup) and butter (1/2 cup) with a mixer or handheld beaters until smooth and creamy.
+1. In a large bowl combine sugar (3/4 cup) and coconut oil (1/2 cup) with a mixer or handheld beaters until smooth and creamy.

-2. Mash bananas (3 large ones) with a fork then add to the sugar/butter mixture.
+2. Mash the bananas (3 large ones) with a fork then add to the sugar mixture.
 Add sourdough starter (1/2 cup) and eggs (2).
 Mix until fully combined.

 4. Add the dry ingredients to the wet ingredients and stir gently just until combined.
 Don't stir too much or else your bread will be tough.